 - Pulse the cooled lentils for a few seconds and place in the large bowl.

 - Add shredded carrot to the large bowl (or shred in food processor if not shredded yet).
-Add kosher dill relish, flaxseed meal, olive oil, parsley, coconut aminos, vegan Worcestershire sauce, poultry seasoning, sea salt, oregano, black pepper, and cooked green lentils in the bowl.
-Mix together.
-If the mixture seems too moist, add another ¼ cup of rolled oats, stir in, and check it again.
-Repeat as often as necessary until you get the desired texture.
+Add drained kosher dill relish, flaxseed meal, olive oil, parsley, coconut aminos, vegan Worcestershire sauce, poultry seasoning, salt, oregano, salt, black pepper, and cooked green lentils in the bowl.
+Mix together, then stir in the bread crumbs and psyllium husk powder, if using.

 - Place the mixture in the loaf pan, pressing it firmly with the spatula.
 Smooth ketchup on top in an even layer with a spoon.